About Dr. Garneau

 Following high school, I loved my time on the banks of the old Raritan, completing my BA in Genetics at Rutgers College.
 I then took off a gap year to gain a sense of self, before going full force into my PhD in microbiology at Colorado State University.
 This led to a business internship with CSU Ventures, volunteering for the Colorado BioScience Association, and eventually a ten-year career as the curator and chair of the Health Sciences Department at the Denver Museum of Nature & Science.

 And now, I’m honored to be recognized as one of the top 5 most influential young professionals in Colorado, a 2020 CiviCO Governors Fellow, and a serial entrepreneur.
-I live with my husband and daughter in Denver, and delight in immersing myself in nature when I’m not immersed in designing and customizing presentations and trainings for my corporate and nonprofit clients.
+I live with my husband and daughter in Denver, and delight in immersing myself in nature when I’m not immersed in serving my clients.